Get all the latest data for Slovenia?

 Which amenities increase rent the most in Slovenia?

-The top five amenities that increase rent the most in Slovenia are parking, a balcony or terrace, an elevator in older buildings, efficient heating systems, and air conditioning (especially on the coast).
+The five amenities that increase rent the most in Slovenia are parking, balcony or terrace, elevator, air conditioning, and a recently renovated kitchen or bathroom.

 In our property pack covering the real estate market in Slovenia, we cover what are the best investments a landlord can make.